searchlight/icinga-operator/docs/reference/searchlight/searchlight_configure.md

 ### Options

 ```
   -s, --config-dir string   Path to directory containing icinga2 config.
 This should be an emptyDir inside Kubernetes.
-      --config-secret-name string   Name of Kubernetes secret used to pass icinga credentials.
   -h, --help                help for configure
 ```

 ### Options inherited from parent commands